Beware of stale oils

 - High-quality extra virgin olive oil is healthy in moderate amounts and is the oil recommended for using in home cooking.

-- Sunflower and rapeseed oils are all predominantly omega 6 polyunsaturated fat and so should be consumed only moderately.
-Canola oil is the highly processed and refined version of rapeseed oil so should be avoided.
+- Sunflower and rapeseed oils are all rich sources of omega 6 polyunsaturated fat and so should be consumed only moderately.
+Canola oil is usually highly processed and refined - unprocessed, cold-pressed canola oil is usually expensive and not on many shelves; instead you will find rapeseed oil (from the same plant).

 - Some unrefined seed oils (sesame, rapeseed, pumpkin) are also fine in small amounts, and may be used to ‘season’ food after cooking.